DeepikaBhatt/E-COMMERCE-BIG-DATA-ANALYSIS/README.md

 1) Copying the data set into the HDFS:

--- Launch an EMR cluster that utilizes the Hive services, and -- Move the data from the S3 bucket into the HDFS
+-- Launch an EMR cluster that utilizes the Hive services,

+-- Move the data from the S3 bucket into the HDFS

 2) Creating the database and launching Hive queries on your EMR cluster:

 -- Create the structure of your database,

--- Use optimized techniques to run your queries as efficiently as possible -- Show the improvement of the performance after using optimization on any single query.
+-- Use optimized techniques to run your queries as efficiently as possible

+-- Show the improvement of the performance after using optimization on any single query.

 -- Run Hive queries to answer the questions given below.

 3) Cleaning up

--- Drop your database, and
+-- Drop your database,

 -- Terminate your cluster

 ### Data Analysis